eggyducktective/dev-job-questions/general-questions.md

 * How's your life after GA (Any bootcamp, online course, etc.,) ?
 Is there anything that you're working on now?
 * How do you find React?
 * What kind of technology are you excited to learn about?

-## Questions to ask your interviewer:
-* Is there anything that you would like to ask me?